FAQ's

 Creamy, mildly spiced, and incredibly flavourful, butter chicken has carved a niche.
 While there are different variations of chicken curry, chicken tikka, and butter chicken, they revolve around a similar idea.

 Butter Chicken contains shredded, nugget-sized pieces of chicken heated in the tandoor, and it tends to be creamier and sweeter than regular chicken curry with heavier spices.
 On the other hand, Tikka masala is smoky and spicy.
-The two dishes often use similar ingredients: tomatoes, onions, garlic, ginger, and different quantities of chillies, and the cooking style is not interchangeable.
+The two dishes often use similar ingredients, such as tomatoes, onions, garlic, ginger, and different quantities of chillies, and the cooking style is not interchangeable.

 Chicken tikka can be made either spicy or milder, with both versions appearing creamy orange-reddish.
 On the other hand, the butter chicken is often white and contains an excess of cream or milk to get a typical creamy texture.
-Chicken in tikka masala sauce is more tender and juicy than butter chicken due to its creamier texture and marinade-containing yoghurt.
+Chicken in tikka masala sauce is more tender and juicy than butter chicken due to its creamier texture and marinade, which contains yoghurt.

 Where Did Tikka Masala Originate?

-There are different stories for Where did tikka masala originate?
-One story assumes the dish originated in India, in Punjab, and the dish dates back to the 1940s.
+There are different stories about where tikka masala originated.
+One story claims the dish originated in India, specifically in Punjab, and dates back to the 1940s.
 The dish is called tikka and is prepared in a tandoor.

 Tikka is a Punjabi word for small bits, and traditionally, tandoors were used in Indian homes to prepare food.
-Also, the typical tangy, sweet, sour, creamy tomato-based masala soups are characteristic of numerous Indian lentils, vegetables, and paneer dishes; they are correlated to it.
+Also, the typical tangy, sweet, sour, and creamy tomato-based masala soups are characteristic of numerous Indian lentil, vegetable, and paneer dishes; they are often associated with them.

 There are other stories where it is believed it originated in 1971 in Scotland when a Bengali chef had to serve chicken curry to an off-duty bus driver who had stopped in a local Indian restaurant on a dark, stormy night in Glasgow in 1971.

-The chef, Ali Ahmed Aslam, delivered the chicken dish, but the bus driver was displeased and returned it for being too dry.
+The chef, Ali Ahmed Aslam, delivered the chicken dish, but the bus driver was displeased and sent it back because it was too dry.
 So Ali used a simmering creamy tomato soup to moisten the dish, and the bus driver enjoyed it so much that he regularly returned for years, bringing his friends and family to enjoy the recipe.

 Indian Foods